XisuLyu/Airline-Analysis/README.md

 Airlines Data Analysis using SQL and Python

-This analysis used aircraft company's database to find ways to increase their occupancy rate, which can help boost the average profit earned per seat.
+This analysis used airline's database to identify opportunities to increase the occupancy rate on low-performing flights, which can ultimately lead to increased profitability for the airline.